amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/2_reduction/README.md

-# porting exercise: reduction
+# Porting exercise: reduction

 This excercise focusses on two things:
-- how to port a reduction to the GPU
+- Part 1: how to port a reduction to the GPU
-- be careful with mapping clauses on discrete GPUs / HSA_XNACK=0
+- Part 2: importance of map clauses on discrete GPUs or HSA_XNACK=0 on MI300A

-in this folder four are three versions:
+First, prepare the environment (loading modules, set environment variables), if you didn't do so before.

 0) a version to port yourself.
 - Only port the Makefile and the reduction itself.